top of page

 The biggest shift I now see in myself after all these years, is the change from focusing on violence to focusing mainly on healing and reviving the feminine principle.

-These days you can find me teaching Goddess Yoga, offering online and in-person healing sessions at Sedona Self-Love Retreats, and much more!
+These days you can find me supporting local families during the birth and postpartum time, offering online and in-person healing sessions at Sedona Self-Love Retreats, and much more!

 My ultimate dream is to have a combined healing and birthing center, where humans can come and give birth on the land and stay after and receive care, support and proper nourishment.
 I also imagine us gathering together again to bleed with the land in Red Tents, and creating a space where beings gather in temples and practice ancient mysteries.
 My future vision also includes me using my voice and my privilege to educate people about the magic and sacredness of birth.
 I see myself participating in and leading online forums, writing books, starting podcasts, and more, focused on how to re-wild ourselves, birth without fear, and return to trusting our bodies and the Earth body’s innate wisdom.